Kurt Barnes

 Kurt Barnes (born 25 May 1981) is an Australian professional golfer.

+Early life and amateur career

 Barnes was born in Muswellbrook, New South Wales.
 He had a successful amateur career which included victories in the 2002 Australian Amateur, the 2003 Riversdale Cup, which he won with a record 22 under par total, and the 2003 New Zealand Amateur Stroke Play Championship.

+Professional career

-He turned professional at the end of 2003 and joined the PGA Tour of Australasia.
+In 2003, Barnes turned professional.
+Shortly thereafter, he joined the PGA Tour of Australasia.

-In 2009 Barnes became the first Australian to win on the Omega China Tour, when he claimed victory in the Sofitel Zhongshan IGC Open.
-He went on to head the tour's Order of Merit that season, before winning his place on the Japan Golf Tour by finishing first at the tour's qualifying school.
+In 2009, Barnes became the first Australian to win on the Omega China Tour, when he claimed victory in the Sofitel Zhongshan IGC Open.
+He went on to head that tour's Order of Merit that season.
+He then qualified for the Japan Golf Tour by finishing first at that tour's qualifying school.